RuABraun/RuABraun.github.io/_posts/2020-11-27-On-word-error-rates.markdown

 ## Getting better alignments

-As just mentioned, the traditional method of alignment (which we need to do to get statistics for the different error types) leads to ambiguous alignments with no sensible way of resolving them. `texterrors` is meant to be a tool for getting detailed error metrics which are sensitive to suboptimal alignments.
-It deals with this issue by, instead of having a cost of 1 for the substitution cost (in the cost matrix), incorporating the character edit distance between the words compared.
+As just mentioned, the traditional method of alignment (which we need to do to get statistics for the different error types) leads to ambiguous alignments with no sensible way of resolving them. `texterrors` is meant to be a tool for getting detailed error metrics.
+As these are sensitive to suboptimal alignments, it uses a smarter method to get better alignments: Instead of having a cost of 1 for the substitution cost (in the cost matrix), it incorporates the character edit distance between the words compared.

-Concretely, the substitution cost is set to the edit distance between two words divided by the maximum edit distance possible (length of the longer word), so it is a value between 0 and 1 (actually not true, you'll see later why).
+Concretely, the substitution cost is set to the edit distance between two words divided by the maximum edit distance possible (length of the longer word), so it is a value between 0 and 1 (slightly more complicated in practice, you'll see later why).
 That way alignments will be favored where words which are similar to each other are substitution errors instead of deletion/insertion errors.\\
 Example cost matrix:

 |          |   | first | ward | sentence |